 - 5 dry red chilies, soaked in water for 30 minutes

-- 1/4 tsp or less amchur powder/raw mango powder, available in Indian stores
+- 1/4 teaspoon or less amchur powder (raw mango powder)

-- 1/2 tsp garam masala powder or curry powder, available in Indian stores
+- 1/2 teaspoon garam masala powder or curry powder

-- 1 tbsp chopped coriander leaves, for garnishing
+- 1 tablespoon chopped coriander leaves, for garnish

-- 1/4 cup milk, optional, if you don't need the vegan curry
+- 1/4 cup milk (optional—you can add it if you don't need the curry to be vegan)

-- Par-boil baby corn in just sufficient water for 7-8 minutes.
-Keep aside.
+- Parboil baby corn in just sufficient water for 7 to 8 minutes.
+Set aside.

 - Soak red chilies in water for 30 minutes.
 Take out the chilies.

-- Heat 1/2 tsp oil in a pan.
+- Heat 1/2 teaspoon oil in a pan.
 Add onion, garlic and ginger.
 Saute till onion turns transparent.
 Add chopped tomato.
-Stir-cook till they are three-fourth done.
+Stir-cook till they are three-fourths done.
 Add soaked red chilies.
 Mix well.
 Turn off the fire.
 Grind this mix to get a smooth paste.
-Keep aside.
+Set aside.

 - Add dry mango powder, coriander powder, and garam masala powder.
 Mix well.
-Simmer on low fire for one minute.
+Simmer on low fire for 1 minute.

-- If you want to add milk, pour it now.
-Boil and simmer the content for two more minutes.
+- If you want to add milk, add it now.
+Boil and simmer the contents for 2 more minutes.
 Adding milk gives a distinct flavor.
-I didn't add.
+(I didn't add it when I made this recipe.)
 Check for taste.
 Adjust salt.

-- Spicy baby corn masala curry is ready to eat.
-Garnish it with chopped coriander leaves.
+- The spicy baby corn masala curry is ready to eat.
+Garnish with chopped coriander leaves.

-- Serve this curry with roti, paratha, pancake,or chapati.
+- Serve this curry with roti, paratha, pancakes, or chapati.
 Happy eating!